US dismisses opposition to restoring UN sanctions on Iran

 Following the meeting with Pompeo, Indonesia’s U.N.
 Ambassador Dian Triansyah Djani, the current council president, began one-on-one consultations with its 14 other members on the legality of the U.S. action, council diplomats said, speaking on condition of anonymity because discussions were private.

-Diplomats said the likely outcome of the council president’s consultations is that the majority of members inform him that the U.S. is not legally entitled to invoke snapback, and therefore they consider that snapback has not been triggered and the U.S. action will have no effect.
+All members, except the Dominican Republic, informed the council president that since the United States is not a party to the 2015 Joint Comprehensive Plan of Action, or JCPOA, the Trump administration’s action is illegal.
+Many sent letters obtained by The Associated Press.

+A Security Council diplomat said the U.S. letter from Pompeo did not trigger snapback and start the 30-day process to reimpose U.N. sanctions, stressing the importance of ensuring that Iran understands this and does not make any rash decisions.

-In these circumstances, the council president would not be required to introduce a resolution to extend sanctions relief, which would face a U.S. veto, the diplomats said.
+Diplomats had predicted this overwhelming opposition from council members.
+In these circumstances, the U.S. action would have no effect and the council president would not be required to introduce a resolution to extend sanctions relief, which would face a U.S. veto, the diplomats said, speaking on condition of anonymity because consultations have been private.

-Former Trump national security adviser John Bolton, who has long questioned the validity of the administration’s argument and recently called it “too cute by half,” told The Associated Press: “I can think of three or four ways for the deal supporters to sabotage this effort at triggering the snapback mechanism.”

-“I’m sure that the European and the Russian and Chinese diplomats are all working on that now,” said Bolton, who served as U.S. ambassador to the United Nations in 2005-2006 during the George W. Bush administration.
-“This was not well thought out by the United States.”

 Pompeo kept up his sharp criticism of U.S. allies Britain, France and Germany, who didn’t support a U.S. resolution to indefinitely extend the arms embargo on Iran.
 It was resoundingly defeated a week ago, with only the Dominican Republic supporting the Trump administration.